emmericp/Perfy/Accuracy.md

 | `stringFromTimer`     |               24465 ± 0.9% |           29985 ± 0.8% |      22.6%  |
 | `AnimateEnlarge`      |                2916 ± 1.8% |            2992 ± 1.2% |       2.5%  |

-Perfy tends to report a slightly higher CPU usage -- getting an exact match between the two results was not the goal here.
+Perfy tends to report a slightly higher CPU usage -- this is expected because even with all the logic to account for overhead it will still at least add the cost of one function call (to `Perfy_GetTime()`) to each function.
-Neither Perfy nor the builtin profiler are perfect, I'm happy that these agree to within a few percent.
+Neither Perfy nor the builtin profiler are perfect, I'm happy that these agree to within a few percent :)

-Two results are a bit odd an warrant further investigation (TODO):
+Two results are a bit odd an warrant further investigation:

 ### DBT:UpdateBars() is reported lower instead of higher